captainmarkos/api-mfa/README.md

 ## API Auth Keys with 2FA

 In **[API Auth Keys with Rails](README-part-1.md)** we implement API key authentication without using Devise.
-This part for API auth keys with 2FA builds on the former.
+This part for API auth keys with 2FA builds on that.

 Here we are going to add 2FA into the app authentication flow.
 This should cover how to implement a flexible second factor model which can be extended to support other types of second factors such as backup codes and U2F hardware keys.